 poppadumfever can become p0PP@dumfEv3r

-If you don’t trust your memory completely and you think writing it down is a must, then make sure you don’t label it as a password and keep it safely on your person or locked away.
+If you don’t trust your memory completely and you think writing it down is a must, then make sure you don’t label it as a password and keep it locked away.

 You should change your password regularly.

 You should also change your password whenever you suspect that somebody knows it, or even that they may guess it, perhaps they stood behind you while you typed it in.